herb64/creative-coding/onePixelCinema/README.md

 ## News

+### Next idea for recursion

+What happens, if the right image source is taken after the rebuild phase has been run for some time and we take this new images as a source for our algoritm?
+Doing a restart automatically with that image and doing it over and over again...
+Curious on that, going ahead...

 ### Rebuilding right image

 After a certain amount of frames has passed, so that the right image is almost completely black, a "rebuild"